 We are registered with the electoral commission, and as such are required to submit regular information about candidates and donations, which are available publicly here.

 Our role is to promote co-operative ideas in Westminster, Edinburgh and Cardiff and in local councils across the country.
 There are 38 Labour/Co-operative MPs in Parliament.

 In particular this means:

 - Creating a level playing field for co-operatives, including promoting the growth of a new generation of community and worker-owned co-ops

-- Promoting co-operative solutions across politics, in areas including community ownership and reforming our public services.
+- Promoting co-operative solutions across politics, in areas including community ownership and democratic ownership of services.